-In June 2008, GASB issued Statement No. 53, Accounting and Financial Reporting for Derivative Instruments.
-This Statement addresses the recognition, measurement, and disclosure of information regarding derivative instruments for state and local governments.
-In accordance with GASB No. 53, effective for fiscal years beginning after June 15, 2009, the Authority evaluated the Swaps, determined the swaps to be effective and recorded the negative fair market value of approximately \$72.6 million, \$50.8 million, and \$33.3 million at October 31, 2010, 2009, and 2008, respectively, as an asset and liability for the accumulated decrease in the fair market value of the interest rate swap agreements.
+In June 2008, GASB issued GASB No. 53.
+GASB No. 53 addresses the recognition, measurement, and disclosure of information regarding derivative instruments for state and local governments.
+In accordance with GASB No. 53, effective for fiscal years beginning after June 15, 2009, the Authority evaluated the Swaps, determined the Swaps to be effective hedges and retroactively recorded the negative fair value of approximately \$92.9 million, \$72.6 million, and \$50.8 million at October 31, 2011, 2010, and 2009, respectively, as an asset and liability for the accumulated decrease in the fair value of the interest rate swap agreements.

-Bond issuance costs increased by a net \$1.1 million.
-Bond issuance costs increased by \$2.6 million due to costs incurred in issuing the 2009 Senior Revenue Bonds.
-This increase was offset by the ongoing amortization expense of \$1.5 million for the 2003 and 2009 Revenue Bonds.
+Bond issuance costs were amortized \$1.5 million for the fiscal year ended October 31, 2011.
 Costs of leases decreased \$64 thousand and reflect the amortization expense for the year.
-Other assets decreased by \$782 thousand primarily due to depreciation and amortization offset by purchases of office improvements and computer equipment for the new Site 3 maintenance facility.
+Other assets decreased by \$648 thousand primarily due to depreciation and amortization offset by purchases of equipment, software, and other assets.